CreatureSurvive/repo/content/packages/covert/depiction.md

 +++
-date = "October 11, 2017"
+date = "May 31, 2018"
-title = "alwaysPlaying"
+title = "covert"
-package = "com.creaturecoding.alwaysplaying"
+package = "com.creaturecoding.covert"
 slug = "depiction"
 screens_enabled = "false"
 changelog_enabled = "true"
 +++

-force now playing controls on LS via activator
+Hide & silence conversations in Messages app, when you hide a conversation it will automatically silence Mute notifications for that conversation.

+To hide messages,  swipe right on the conversation and tap _Hide_.
+To show conversations Long press the _Edit_ button and release, then you'll be presented with the option to show hidden conversations.